 Watson says individual grants aren’t that large.
 In total, the NEA split $7.8 million among 119 grantees in California this year (2016-2017), while another $1.2 million went to the California Arts Council.
 But grantees have to match every dollar from other donors, in part to demonstrate public support for their programming or artworks.
 Groups say they can leverage an NEA grant nine times.

-The Alliance for California Traditional Arts (ACTA) received $120,000 from the NEA last year, and the group stretched that money to support the work of everything from Ohlone basket weavers to producers of Vietnamese opera and Cowboy poets.
+The Alliance for California Traditional Arts (ACTA) received $120,000 from the NEA last year, and the group stretched that money to support the work of everyone from Ohlone basket weavers to producers of Vietnamese opera and Cowboy poets.

 “That’s the thing that really is alarming about eliminating this agency,” says ACTA director Amy Kitchener.
 “There really is a fragile ecosystem for the arts in this country.”